martinmuzak/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 Don't arrange to disconnect the service with your current service provider before submitting your port request.

 - Inactive or disconnected numbers can't be ported.
 Given the chance that a port might be rejected, don't arrange any service terminations with your current service provider until all of your porting activity is complete.
-- In a full port, the service with your current service provider is terminated automatically.
+- In a full port, the service with your current service provider might be terminated automatically, but it's best practice to work with the service provider to audit and ensure account closure.
 - Any other services (like ISDN/Broadband etc.) associated with your porting phone numbers is automatically disconnected after the port is completed.
 If you would like to keep these services active with your current service provider, transfer those services to phone numbers that you don't plan to port to Microsoft.

 ### What happens after you submit a port order request